Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

 In today’s episode, I want to share with you trading for a living, its expectations versus reality.

 I know many of you want to trade for a living.
 But the thing is you don’t know what’s real and what’s not real.
 Because on the internet, people like to blow things up out of proportion.
-And it’s hard to tell whether something is realistic or not.
+And it’s hard to tell whether trading for living is realistic or not.

-In this episode, I want to share with you some of the expectations versus the reality of trading for a living.
+In this episode, I won’t dive into the specifics of how to trade for a living, but I want to share with you some of the expectations versus the reality of trading for a living.

 1. You have unlimited earning potential if you trade for a living